 The Taper of the potentiometer is very simple.
-There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; we want Logarithmic/Audio Taper.
-It seems like a no-brainer, but Linear Taper pots are actually far more common so you just need to double-check before purchasing.
+There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; in this case, we want Logarithmic/Audio Taper.
+It seems like a no-brainer, but Linear Taper pots are actually far more common.
+Be sure to double-check before purchasing.

-The other component we need to take a look at when considering tone control wiring, is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.
+The other component we need to take a look at is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.

 When considering the Quality of the capacitor it’s important to remember that you do not hear the sound that passes through it.
 The reason for choosing a better quality is, once again, for tighter tolerances and less failure.

-The Value is another thing that you will have to choose for yourself with some help from guidelines.
-The range is from .01u to .1u.
-The lower the value of a capacitor the brighter the affected tone will be.
-The two most popular values are .022u and .044u and this trend was started by Fender and Gibson.
-While the .022u value is pretty much the standard today these values may be a bit too high and might result in a tone that is too warm.
+The Value is another thing that you will have to decide on, with some help from these guidelines.
+The Value ranges from .01u to .1u.
+The lower the value of a capacitor, the brighter the affected tone will be.
+The two most popular values are .022u and .044u, which was originally started by Fender and Gibson.
+While the .022u value is pretty much the standard today, these values may be a bit too high and could result in a tone that’s too warm.
 You might be pleasantly surprised if you try a smaller value cap such as a .015u.

 The Voltage needs to be at least about .5 volts; anything over that only results in a larger capacitor and has no effect on the tone.
-This is further proof that the material it is made of has no effect on the sound.
+The material that it’s made out of has no effect on the tone.